imandev989/imandev989/README.md

 While my main expertise is in front-end development, I also have solid experience in back-end development with Express.js and NestJS, as well as building cross-platform mobile applications using Flutter.

-Beyond development, I am also familiar with Linux system administration (LPIC-1 certified) and have experience working with MCUs such as NodeMCU, Arduino, and Raspberry Pi.</h3>
+Beyond development, I am also familiar with Linux system administration (LPIC-1) and have experience working with MCUs such as NodeMCU, Arduino, and Raspberry Pi.</h3>

 <!--
 # My Skills